tmuelle2/sail-user-management/README.md

 Pushing to mainline will automatically update the site using the [WPPusher plugin](https://wppusher.com/).

-Visit [sailhousingsolutions.org](https://sailhousingsolutions.org) to see the website
+Visit [sailhousingsolutions.org](https://sailhousingsolutions.org) to see the website.

 ## Development